 We have recently developed the world’s best intrinsic linear transistor by synthesizing linearity achieving a 16dB linearity figure of merit (OIP3/PDC) at 5GHz.
 We’re extending our achievement to the mm-wave regime.
 Our devices are built on Si or other scalable technologies that are capable of market penetration.

-(Students: Woojin Choi, Po Chun Chen, Tianhai Wu)
+(Students: Po Chun Chen, Tianhai Wu, Dr. Woojin Choi)

 4. ZnO TFTs for closed-loop normal and shear pressure sensing for robotics and neuroprosthetics:

-We developed a scalable dual-gate ZnO thin-film transistor technology on polyimide substrates that can measure (by a piezoelectric mechanism) and amplify (by transistor gain mechanism) normal and shear force using the same TFT (sense, amplify, and multiplex).
+We developed a scalable dual-gate ZnO thin-film transistor technology on polyimide substrates that can measure (by the piezoelectric effect) and amplify (by the transistor gain mechanism) normal and shear force using the same TFT (sense, amplify, and multiplex).
 Our sensors can be applied to flat and curved robotic fingers and demonstrate gripping and holding of fragile objects such as raw egg or fruits without visual input or human intervention.
-Significantly, we demonstrate adjustment of the grip force due to slip of objects for both flat and curved surfaces, providing the first closed-loop robotic feedback for slip using direct sensation of pressure.
-(Postdoc: Dr. Hongseok Oh)
+Significantly, we demonstrated adjustment of the grip force due to slip of objects for both flat and curved surfaces, providing the first closed-loop robotic feedback for slip using direct sensation of pressure.
+(Ritwik Vatsyayan, Dr. Hongseok Oh)